 Following the Fall of the Berlin Wall in 1989, Mrs Steinitz musical interests have also been to foster closer LBS links with the German Bach heritage, especially at Leipzig, and to build on the success of visits to the German Democratic Republic made by the London Bach Society in 1964 and 1983.
 Therefore in 1994, she invited Leipzig’s Thomanerchor (Bach’s choir), to make its UK debut and perform in London’s Guildhall and Westminster Abbey, King’s College Chapel Cambridge, Birmingham Town Hall and Wells Cathedral.
 Close musical friendships have been forged with the choir since and also with the pre-eminent Bach research centre, the Leipzig Bach-Archiv.

 Together with the London Bach Society Council Members, Mrs Steinitz is implementing and promoting the LBS Strategic Plan (2019-2021 “Upwards and Outwards“) that includes further development, the provision (either rented, donated or sponsorship-in-kind) of a central office location for the London Bach Society and the promotion of other projects.

 Memberships and Awards

-In 2006, Margaret received the Officer’s Cross of the German Order of Merit, a prestigious award made to those who have made an outstanding contribution to the promotion of German culture.
+In 2006, Margaret received the Officer’s Cross of the German Order of Merit, a prestigious award for outstanding contribution to the promotion of German culture.
 Mrs Steinitz received hers in recognition of her work promoting Bach and his music in this country since German unification in 1990.
-She dedicated the award to her late husband, Paul Steinitz, whose pioneering work to promote the music of Bach, his pre-cursors and others included conducting major concerts in Leipzig’s Thomaskirche.
+She dedicated the award to her late husband, Paul Steinitz, whose pioneering work to promote the music of Bach, his pre-cursors and others in a career spanning 50 years included conducting major concerts in Leipzig’s Thomaskirche.